RFM CUSTOMER EMAIL SUPPORT

 The maximum frozen weight that we can fit in our largest box is 55 LBS.
 Unfortunately we do not ship overseas or to Canada due to border regulations and transit times.

-We require all frozen orders to have a minimum weight of 15 pounds.
-If you want to take advantage of shipping, and optimize the cost, we recommend you order in 55 LBS increments.
+We recommend all frozen meat orders to have a minimum weight of 15 pounds.
+If you want to take advantage of shipping, and optimize the cost of freight, we recommend you order in 55 LBS increments.
 That is what our largest box can hold, and that is going to be the best price you will receive as far as shipping rates go.
 FedEX’s rates are based on pounds and the heavier the box, the greater the discount they offer.

 We ask all our customers to please place their orders AT LEAST one week in advance from when they want it shipped.
 We only ship on Mondays, Tuesdays and Wednesdays depending on transit time.